IMPACT OF pH, TEMPERATURE AND GAMMA RADIATION ON G6PD ACTIVITY AND ERYTHROCYTE MORPHOLOGY IN G6PD DEFICIENCY

 Radiation effect, G6PD, erythrocytes, pH, enzymes.Abstract

-Glucose-6-Phosphate dehydrogenase (G6PD) deficiency is a genetic condition that primarily affects erythrocytes.
+Glucose-6-phosphate dehydrogenase (G6PD) deficiency is a genetic condition that primarily affects erythrocytes.
 G6PD is an enzyme predominantly found in erythrocytes, where it catalyses the oxidation of glucose-6-phosphate in glucose metabolism.
 Erythrocytes are blood cells produced by stem cells in the bone marrow.
 Previous research on G6PD deficiency has mainly focused on affected patients.
 Therefore, the objectives of this study are to optimise the effects of pH and temperature on G6PD enzyme activity, investigate the impact of G6PD deficiency on erythrocytes, and examine the morphology of both normal and G6PD-deficient erythrocytes after exposure to gamma radiation.
 For the methodology, the dilution method was employed to identify the optimal parameters for G6PD activity.
 Erythrocytes were obtained from both G6PD-deficient patients and healthy individuals.
 To study the reactions, substances such as uncoated aspirin and broad bean solutions were added to the erythrocytes.
 The erythrocytes’ morphology was then examined after exposure to gamma radiation from Cesium-137 for a week.
 After one week, the samples were observed under a Nikon Eclipse LV/UDM microscope.
 The results from this irradiation serve as evidence of the effects of G6PD deficiency on erythrocytes and highlight substances that may contribute to the deficiency.

 References

 Allahverdiyev, A. M., Bagirova, M., Koc, R. C., Ates, S. C., Baydar, S. Y., Yaman, S., Abamor, E. S., & Oztel, O. N. (2012).
-Glucose-6-phosphate dehydrogenase deficiency and malaria: A method to detect primaquine-induced hemolysis in vitro. https://doi.org/10.5772/48403
+Glucose-6-phosphate dehydrogenase deficiency and malaria: A method to detect primaquine-induced hemolysis in vitro. https://doi.org/10.5772/48403 DOI: https://doi.org/10.5772/48403

 Beutler, E., & Duparc, S. (2007).
 Glucose-6-phosphate dehydrogenase deficiency and antimalarial drug development.
 American Journal of Tropical Medicine and Hygiene, 77(4), 779–789.
+DOI: https://doi.org/10.4269/ajtmh.2007.77.779

 Bonilla, J. F., Sanchez, M. C., & Chuaire, L. (2007).
 Glucose-6-phosphate dehydrogenase (G6PD): Response of the human erythrocyte and another cells to the decrease in their activity.
 Colombia Médica, 38(1).
+DOI: https://doi.org/10.25100/cm.v38i1.477

 Carter, N., Pamba, A., Duparc, S., & Waitumbi, J. N. (2011).
 Frequency of glucose-6-phosphate dehydrogenase deficiency in malaria patients from six African countries enrolled in two randomized anti-malarial clinical trials.
-Malaria Journal, 10, Article 241. https://doi.org/10.1186/1475-2875-10-241
+Malaria Journal, 10, Article 241. https://doi.org/10.1186/1475-2875-10-241 DOI: https://doi.org/10.1186/1475-2875-10-241

 Felix, K., Rockwood, L. D., Pretsch, W., Nair, J., Bartsch, H., Bornkamm, G. W., & Janz, S. (2002).
-Moderate G6PD deficiency increases mutation rates in the brain of mice.
+Moderate G6PD deficiency increases mutation rates in the brain of ice.
 Free Radical Biology and Medicine, 32, 663–673.
+DOI: https://doi.org/10.1016/S0891-5849(02)00756-6

 Fernando, N., Fernando, K., Williams, S., & Premawardhena, A. (2024).
 A case report of acute oxidative haemolysis following medicinal plant ingestion in a patient with G6PD deficiency.
 Clinica Chimica Acta, 558, Article 119624.
+DOI: https://doi.org/10.1016/j.cca.2024.119624

 Filosa, S., Fico, A., Paglialunga, F., Balestrieri, M., Crooke, A., Verde, P., Abrescia, P., Bautista, J. M., & Martini, G. (2003).
 Failure to increase glucose consumption through the pentose-phosphate pathway results in the death of glucose-6-phosphate dehydrogenase gene-deleted mouse embryonic stem cells subjected to oxidative stress.
 Biochemical Journal, 370, 935–943.
+DOI: https://doi.org/10.1042/bj20021614

 Frank, J. E. (2005).
 Diagnosis and management of G6PD deficiency.
 American Family Physician, 72(7), 1277.